onionsp/Synthetic-WGS-Dataset-Generator/README.md

 # Whole Genome Sequencing Data Workflow

-This repository contains scripts for simulating a basic genomic data workflow. **All data used in this repository, including the FASTQ files and clinical data, are either artifically generated or modified for testing and educational purposes only.** They do not represent any real patient or biological data.
+This repository contains scripts for simulating a basic genomic data workflow. **It is crucial to understand that all data used in this repository, including the FASTQ files and clinical data, are either artificially generated or modified for testing and educational purposes only.** They do not represent any real patient or biological data.

 ## Purpose

 This repository demonstrates a simplified data workflow involving:

 1.  **Preprocessing:** Splitting a set of FASTQ files based on simulated patient identifiers derived from a downsampled clinical data file.
+The splitting is now based on a target file size, using randomly sampled sequences.
 2.  **Archiving:** Zipping the split FASTQ files for easy storage and transfer.

-This workflow can serve as a template for developing and testing more complex bioinformatics pipelines.
+This workflow serves as a template for developing and testing more complex bioinformatics pipelines.

 ## Repository Structure

 *   `config.ini`: Configuration file containing file paths, parameters, and other settings.
 *   `data/`: A folder containing the **fake** clinical data (`sampled_clinical_data.tsv`) and **public** FASTQ files (`2A1_CGATGT_L001_R1_001.fastq`, `2A1_CGATGT_L001_R2_001.fastq`).
 These files are from [GenomeInABottle](https://github.com/genome-in-a-bottle/giab_data_indexes).
 *   `preprocess.py`: Python script for preprocessing and splitting the FASTQ files based on patient IDs.
+The splitting is now done by target file size in gigabytes using random sampling.
 *   `zip.py`: Python script for zipping the split FASTQ files.
+*   `main.py`: Python script that executes both `preprocess.py` and `zip.py` with one call.
 *   `README.md`: This file, providing documentation for the repository.

 ## Usage